nickmonad/bips.dev/web/content/2/index.md

 Why aren't <x> included in the economy?

   - Some entities may, to some degree, also be involved in offering goods and/or services in exchange for bitcoins, thus in that capacity (but not their capacity as <x>) be involved in the economy.
   - Miners are not included in the economy, because they merely \*rely on\* others to sell/spend their otherwise-worthless mined produce.
     Therefore, they must accept everyone else's direction in deciding the consensus rules.
   - Exchanges are not included in the economy, because they merely provide services of connecting the merchants and users who wish to trade.
 Even if all exchanges were to defect from Bitcoin, those merchants and users can always trade directly and/or establish their own exchanges.
   - Developers are not included in the economy, since they merely write code, and it is up to others to decide to use that code or not.

-But they're doing something important and have invested a lot in Bitcoin!
+But they're doing something important and have invested a lot in Bitcoin\!
 Shouldn't they be included in such an important decision?

   - This BIP does not aim to address what "should" be the basis of decisions.
 Such a statement, no matter how perfect in its justification, would be futile without some way to force others to use it.
 The BIP process does not aim to be a kind of forceful